bkuker/g15-tools/README.md

 The assembler converts a file of decimal instructions to 29-bit instruction words, and outputs them to STDOUT in .pti paper tape image format.

+The `--words` option outputs the program words in G15 hex, not a .pti file.

+The `--bootable` option will output the Number Track prior to the program code.

 ### Example

 ```